ronaldoussoren/pyobjc/docs/supported-platforms.rst

 versions support macOS 10.13 (or later).

-Binary wheels will include support for x86_64 as long as it is possible to do so using the latest Apple SDK, or as long as I have access to hardware where I can test such support.
+Binary wheels will include support for x86_64 as long as it is possible to do so using the latest Apple SDK, and as long as I have access to hardware where I can test such support.
 I've not yet determined if there will be a separate set of x86_64 wheels once Xcode drops support for building for x86_64.